khutchins/pomerandomian/README.md

 # Pomerandomian

-An interface for randomness that makes it easy to use a flexible, repeatable random.
+An abstract class for randomness that makes it easy to get a flexible, repeatable random number source.

 The name is combining the words Pomeranian and Random together.
 I know it's a reach.